What mortgage fee’s should I expect?

 > Lenders legal fees – Usually you’ll pay the legal costs on behalf of your mortgage lender

-Stamp duty land tax - Charged by the government for the privilege of buying a home in the UK.
-This varies depending on property price.
-Official figures as of 2013:
+Stamp duty land tax – Charged by the government for the privilege of buying a home in the UK.
+This varies depending on property price, borrower circumstances (i.e. certain borrowers such as first time buyers, currently (at time of writing) get relief on purchases), and the type of purchase you are making (tax can be higher for second homes and buy to lets).

 Telegraphic transfer costs – Also known as a CHAPS payment, this is a nominal fee to cover the cost of moving money from the lender’s bank to the solicitors bank account.
 Usually no more than £40.